mdkamran-stack/Devops_interview-question-asked_2025/intequestions/aws_prepare.md

 3. Account A assumes the role

-The principal in Account A uses STS AssumeRole to assume the Account B role and gets temporary credentials, which it uses to access the S3 bucket.
+ Account B role and gets temporary credentials, which it uses to access the S3 bucket.

 # tf module for vpc
 # modules/vpc/variables.tf